 It is a dependable system used by many animal shelters and soup kitchens.
 Currently, generous and angelic PuiSee Chu has donated, helped me buy and delivered it to my home when she is able.
 Other kind people and animal lovers have donated too, after the last appeal.

-If you are abroad and you might have problem using an overseas issued credit or debit card.
+If you are abroad, you might have problem using an overseas issued credit or debit card.
 That sucks.
 Let me know and I will check with Tesco.
 You can also send money by Pay Pal to firstname.lastname@example.org and I can utilise the funds to buy the needed food for the cats.
 Thank you for your donations and contributions.

 Direct Link to Cat Food: